qgis/QGIS-Documentation/docs/user_manual/processing/console.rst

 file format for that output type will be used, and its corresponding extension appended to the given file path.

-Unlike when an algorithm is executed from the toolbox, outputs are not added to the map canvas if you execute that same algorithm from the Python console using the :meth:`run() <qgis.core.QgsProcessingAlgorithm.run>` method.
+Unlike when an algorithm is uted from the toolbox, outputs are not added to the map canvas if you ute that same algorithm from the Python console using the :func:`run() <qgis.processing.run>` method.
 That method returns a dictionary with one or more output names (the ones shown in the algorithm description) as keys and the file paths of those outputs as values: